 Hal darted a glance at the Touched woman, then flicked his attention to the stone-faced Farsobalinti.
 Before Hal could speak, Dartulamino roared, “By Jair, you cannot claim innocence about the blood upon your hands!”

 By Jair.
-Dartulamino was making this Fellowship business then.
+Dartulamino was making this Fellowship business.

 Despite Mair’s strangled cry, Rani felt herself relax.
-She had not realized how difficult it was to fight a lifetime of teachings.
-She had not thought how hard it would be to take a stand against the highest priest in the land, against the leader of the very church that had nurtured her since infancy.
+She had not realized how difficult it was to fight a lifetime of teachings, to take a stand against the leader of the church that had nurtured her since infancy.

-Even as Rani clapped a hand on Mair’s shoulder, she watched Hal measure out the same distinction; she sensed the certainty that settled over him as he accepted Dartulamino’s oath.
+Rani watched Hal measure out the same distinction.
+She sensed the certainty that settled over him as he accepted Dartulamino’s oath.
 Of course, the Fellowship was hidden to most of those who stood in the cathedral.
-Those soldiers would not recognize the hidden meaning behind the traitor-priest’s words.
-Even Father Siritalanu, even Puladarati and Davin were ignorant of the levels of betrayal that stood inside the church.
+Soldiers would not recognize the secret meaning behind the traitor-priest’s words.
+Father Siritalanu, Puladarati, Davin—none knew the depth of betrayal that stood inside the church.

-She threw a quick glance to Davin, to see if the old man was working out what the Briantans had done, how they worked their war engines.
-The ancient advisor was nodding slowly, as if he had come to understand some secret, some arcane method of waging war that even he had not considered in his decades of military calculation.
+She threw a quick glance to Davin, to see if the old man was working out the Briantans actions, how they had worked their war engines.
+The ancient advisor was nodding slowly, as if he were discovering some arcane method of waging war that even he had not considered in his decades of military calculation.

-What did it matter, though?
+But what did it matter?
 What did it matter if the invaders had harnessed some Briantan trick, or merely received a healthy dollop of unholy luck?
 The city gates were burning.

 “Aye, Father,” the king said.
 “In the name of Jair, the innocent must have clean hands.”